romanejaquez/responsive-ui-flutter-workshop/step_03/instructions.md

 # Using the LayoutBuilder Widget

-Sometimes users are not concerned with the dimensions of the app's screen, but rather how much space a parent widget has devoted to its child widgets for them you to render appropriately.
+Sometimes users may not be concerned with the dimensions of the app's screen, but rather how much space a parent widget has devoted to its child widgets for them to render appropriately.
 For this case, there's a special widget called ```LayoutBuilder```.

 The [```LayoutBuilder```](https://api.flutter.dev/flutter/widgets/LayoutBuilder-class.html) widget is a simpler ```MediaQuery``` widget for basic size requests, but the best thing of it is that it tells the underlying widget tree how much space it has available.

-It is similar to the ```Builder``` widget, except that the framework calls the builder function at layout time and provides the parent widget's constraints.
+It is similar to the ```Builder``` widget, except that the framework calls the ```builder``` function at layout time and provides the parent widget's constraints.

 Its ```builder``` function is fed both the ```BuildContext``` and a ```BoxConstraints``` instance, from which you can pull the **maxWidth** and **maxHeight**, which after the parent builds, it passes these values to a child for them to know the available dimensions in which they can render.